Torus bundle Liouville domains are stably Weinstein: The blocking apparatus and proof of Theorem

-For now we use an infinite stabilization direction.
-We are also given $0< \delta \ll t_0$ as in the statement of Proposition \ref{prop:reduced_mainprop}.
-First, we choose the parameters necessary to define the chimney fold $C\Pi_1$ and provide some informal explanation for each.
-Note that our convention in this section is as follows, in contrast to the chimney fold model: parameters with a $0$ subscript (like $s_0, t_0$) correspond to the given model cobordism, parameters with a $1$ subscript correspond to the chimney fold $C\Pi_1$, and parameters with a $2$ subscript correspond to the box hole $\rotreflPi_2$.
-Furthermore, we will often use the radial coordinate $r = \sqrt{o^2 + q^2}$.
+with an infinite stabilization direction.
+There are various parameters involved in the construction of a blocking apparatus, and we will choose $r_0$ at the end.
+We instantiate them in an intentional order below, and for each parameter we provide some informal explanation as to its role.
+Our convention in this section is as follows, in contrast to previous sections: parameters with a $0$ subscript (like $s_0, t_0$) correspond to the given model cobordism, parameters with a $1$ subscript correspond to the chimney fold $C\Pi_1$, and parameters with a $2$ subscript correspond to the box hole $\rotreflPi_2$.
+Furthermore, we will often use the radial coordinate $r = \sqrt{p^2 + q^2}$ on $\R^2$.